CFP: Experience, Concepts, and Agency

 Philosophy and Religious Studies, University of Macau

 Deadline for receipt of abstracts is October 22.
-Lunches and conference dinner will be free for contributing speakers.
-On campus accommodation, pending on availability, may be booked by sending a reservation request.
+Lunches and conference dinner, as well as on campus accommodation will be free for contributing speakers.

 Successful participants will be notified by October 27.